Analyzing Privacy Leakage in Machine Learning via Multiple Hypothesis Testing: A Lesson From Fano: Advantage Bounds for DP Mechanisms

 \subsection{Bound from RDP}

-We first derive a general bound for R\'{e}nyi DP mechanisms.
-Our result involves a generalization of mutual information known as \emph{Arimoto information}~\citep{arimoto1977information, verdu2015alpha}, denoted $I_\alpha(X;Y)$; see \autoref{eq:arimoto} in \autoref{sec:method_details}.
-Notably, Arimoto information has natural connections to the order-$\alpha$ R\'{e}nyi divergence used to define RDP, and coincides with mutual information when $\alpha \rightarrow 1$.
-In the following theorem, we show that if the private mechanism $\calM$ is $(\alpha,\epsilon)$-RDP, then $I_\alpha(X;Y) \leq \epsilon$.
-In particular, if $\alpha=1$ then $I(X;Y) = I_\alpha(X;Y) \leq \epsilon$, which we can use in Algorithm \ref{alg:advantage_bound} to derive an advantage bound.
+The general bound for $(\alpha,\epsilon)$-RDP mechanisms involves a generalization of mutual information known as \emph{Arimoto information}~\citep{arimoto1977information, verdu2015alpha}, denoted $I_\alpha(X;Y)$.
+Notably, Arimoto information has natural connections to the order-$\alpha$ R\'{e}nyi divergence used to define RDP, and coincides with mutual information when $\alpha = 1$. \autoref{thm:renyi_bound} below shows that if the private mechanism $\calM$ is $(\alpha,\epsilon)$-RDP then $I_\alpha(X;Y) \leq \epsilon$.
+The special case of $\alpha=1$ corresponds to $I(X;Y) = I_\alpha(X;Y) \leq \epsilon$, which we can use in Algorithm \ref{alg:advantage_bound} to derive an advantage bound.
 Proof is given in \autoref{sec:proofs}.

 \begin{theorem} For any $\alpha \geq 1$, if $\mathcal{M}$ is $(\alpha,\epsilon)$-RDP then $I_\alpha(X;Y) \leq \epsilon$. \end{theorem}